tien/tien.github.io/_posts/2019-03-31-a-break-from-SPA.md

 ### To sum up

-As this is an open-source project, feels free to re-use any of the styling or scripts that come with this website, giving credit or shoutout to the original page/author would be highly appreciated but is not required.
+As this is an open-source project, feels free to re-use any of the stylings or scripts that come with this website, giving credit or shoutout to the original page/author would be highly appreciated but is not required.
 If you have any questions or feedback related to this post or website, please direct them to my [LinkedIn]({{site.linkedin.url}}).
 I would love to have a chat about it.
 Thanks for reading!